pmoreno-rodriguez/pmoreno-rodriguez.github.io/docs/gravthemes/editorial/index.md

 To make modifications, you can copy the `user/themes/editorial/editorial.yaml` file to `user/config/themes/` folder and modify, or you can use the admin plugin.

 > [!WARNING]
-> **NOTE:** Do not modify the `user/themes/editorial/editorial.yaml` file directly or your changes will be lost with any updates
+> Do not modify the `user/themes/editorial/editorial.yaml` file directly or your changes will be lost with any updates

 ## Custom Logos